sumitskumar/100-days-of-code/README.md

 # #100DaysOfCode Log - Round 1 - James Hegedus

 The log of my #100DaysOfCode challenge, round 01.
-Started on [Dec 30, Saturday, 2017].
+Started on [Jan 1, Monday, 2018].

 ## Goals

 Write code daily.
 Although I've been programming for years I find it difficult to sit, focus and code consistently.
 I often find I will begin something and then proceed to read everything about the topic for days before writing any code to solve the problem.
-I want to change this.
+I want to solve problems sooner by changing this behaviour.

 > To be knowledgeable does not imply proficiency.